Dennis A. Calfee

 - The general practitioner frequently encounters problems relating to family income tax matters and the use of custodial devices such as trusts, inter vivos or testamentary.
 This course addresses the income tax consequences of estates, trusts and beneficiaries with a view to minimizing drafting blunders.

 - In addition to the income tax, taxes are imposed upon the transfer of money or other property by gift, at death, and by certain “generation skipping transfers.”
 This course explores each of these categories of taxes on gratuitous transfers of wealth, the interrelationships with each other, and their role in estate planning.
+Prerequisite: Income Taxation or permission from instructor Highly Recommended: Trusts and Estates

 - FEDERAL ESTATE AND GIFT TAXATION (and accompanying Instructor’s Manual and Study Problems) (Warren, Gorham & Lamont, 8th ed., 2002) (with Richard B. Stephens, Guy B. Maxfield, Stephen A. Lind and Robert B. Smith).
 (Also published abridged 7th ed. for student use.)